paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 ![1 spec, 1 failure; DateTime uses the current time when called with no arguments](http://i.stack.imgur.com/zNO6v.png)

-If you click "Failures" you will see some message about a ReferenceError because DateTime is not defined.
-That is exactly what should happen, since we haven't written any code defining `DateTime` yet.
+If you click "Failures" you will see some message about a ReferenceError because DateTime is not defined. _That is exactly what should happen, since we haven't written any code defining `DateTime` yet._

-In case test code above didn't make sense to you, here is a brief explanation of the Jasmine functions.
-You can read more details from the [Jasmine docs](http://jasmine.github.io/2.4/introduction.html).

- - `describe("DateTime", ...)` - this creates a test group (or "suite") named "DateTime".
-We will put any tests specifying the behavior of `DateTime` inside of this test suite.
- - `it(testName, ...)` - this creates a test (or "spec") with the given name.
-As a general rule, the spec name should read like the predicate of a sentence with the name of the test group as an implied subject (in our case, `DateTime`).
-For this reason, the function is named `it` to encourage you to read the spec name like a sentence starting with the word "it".
-   - Good name: [It] returns the current time when called with no arguments
-   - Bad name: [It] no arguments returns current time
- - `expect` - this specifies what the spec expects to happen.
-If all the expectations in a spec are met, then the spec passes.
-If at least one expectation is not met, or an unhandled exception is thrown, then the spec fails.
-   In this case, we want to test whether `DateTime()` actually returns the current time.
+   In this case, we want to see whether `DateTime()` actually returns the current time.
 In the test code above, I recorded the time before and after we called `DateTime()`, and then tested if the time returned by `DateTime` was between these two limits.

 Now that we've finished writing our first test, we can write code to implement the features we are testing.
-In the `DateTime.js` file, paste the following code:
+In the `DateTime.js` file, paste the following code that **creates our DateTime object**:

 ```javascript
 "use strict";